Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Introduction

 \section{Introduction}

-The estimation of causal effects has become a staple, if not a requirement, across many applied fields.
-This breadth comes due to the realization that scientific and societal knowledge requires rigor beyond mere predictions.
+Estimation of causal effects has become a staple, if not a requirement, in many applied fields.
+This breadth comes due to the realization that scientific and societal knowledge requires rigor beyond predictions.
 This boon in applications has strained existing causal inference tools and led to a mass development of theory and methodology that can address modern causal questions.
-Much of the early work in causal inference concerned itself with the design and analysis of controlled experiments where a plethora of independence assumptions made them plausible and implementable \citep{splawa1990application,fisher1935design}.
-This work was then generalized by developing classes of assumption and methodologies that allowed practitioners to emulate simple experimental designs using observational data, still under various independence assumptions \citep{rubin1978bayesian,manski1990nonparametric}.
-However, modern causal questions have made these various assumption untenable: individuals, corporations and countries are ever more connected, with the deployment of individual treatments potentially affecting the outcomes of large groups of individuals --- either directly or indirectly.
+Much of the early work on causal inference concerned itself with the design and analysis of controlled experiments where a plethora of independence assumptions made them plausible and implementable \citep{splawa1990application,fisher1935design}.
+This work was then generalized by developing classes of assumptions and methodologies that allowed practitioners to emulate simple experimental designs using observational data, still under various independence assumptions \citep{rubin1978bayesian,manski1990nonparametric}.
+However, many modern causal settings have made these assumptions untenable: individuals, corporations, and countries are increasingly connected, with the deployment of individual treatments potentially affecting the outcomes of large groups of individuals, either directly or indirectly.